awavea/core-geonetwork/docs/eng/users/source/simple/index.rst

   *Search results*

-Notice that there are also two filters that you can apply to the results of any search:
+Notice that there are also two checkbox filters that you can apply to the results of any search:

 *Web Services*: Ticking this checkbox will filter the results and return only those results that have a link to an OGC Web Map Service (WMS)